ASRCsoft/Leaflet.LayerArray/README.md

 # Leaflet.LayerArray
-Provides tools to create arrays of layers and easily switch between them.
+Provides tools to organize and navigate between arrays of layers.
 Useful for time series, layers representing different heights, different starting points, etc.

 ## L.LayerArray
-An array of layers with functions for switching layers by index and dimension values.
+An array of layers with functions for switching layers by index and coordinate values.

 Option                        | Description
 ------------------------------|---------------------------------------------------------
-`values`               | A array of arrays of the values along each dimension.
-Example: `[['a','b','c'],[100,200,300]]` `makeLayer`        | A function that takes an array of indices and returns a promise that resolves to the corresponding layer.
-The layerArray will use this function to create new layers when requested.
+`coords`               | An array of arrays of the values along each dimension.
+Example: `[['a','b','c'],[100,200,300]]` `makeLayer`        | A function that takes an array of indices and returns a leaflet layer, or a promise that resolves to the corresponding layer.
+The layerArray will call this function to create new layers when requested.

 ## L.Control.ArraySlider
 A jQuery UI slider used to control a dimension of a LayerArray.
-(Requires jQuery, jQuery UI, and [jQuery UI Slider Pips](http://simeydotme.github.io/jQuery-ui-Slider-Pips/).)
+(Requires [noUiSlider](https://refreshless.com/nouislider/).)

 Option                        | Description